 - Inject foam into the gaps around pieces of foam, let it harden, then use a hacksaw blade to remove the hardened squeeze out.

-Step#4: Building the Exterior Skin and Perimeter Frame
+Step#4: Build a Door – The Exterior Skin and Perimeter Frame

 - This step is just like applying the exterior skin, but easier.
 Use polyurethane caulking between each piece of tongue and groove wood, but the odd cracked knot is okay on the inside.